 - The quality of the embryo itself

-- Any existing issues of the uterus
+- Any existing issues in the uterus

 - The number of eggs retrieved